 Next, Seq2Res searches for the primer in each sequence read in a similar way to identify the MID.
 A subsequence equal to a primer length is obtained from 5’ end of the sequence read.
 The subsequence is then pair-wise globally aligned with every primer in the input list of forward and reverse primers.
 The primer, either forward or reverse, with the number of mismatches less or equal to user threshold of primer tolerance (the default primer tolerance is 3) is selected and added in the sequence ID along with the strand forward (+) or strand reverse (-).

-If the sequence reads are generated using Primer ID technology [Jabara, 2011 #1188], Seq2Res searches primer, MID and Primer ID using the PIDA algorithm.
+If the sequence reads are generated using Primer ID technology [Jabara, 2011 #1188], Seq2Res searches the primer, MID and Primer ID using the PIDA algorithm.
 At this stage the PIDA algorithm also generates the consensus sequences representing each primer ID and it is only these consensus sequences that are passed through for subsequent analysis.

 Advanced Sequence Reads Quality Control

 The non-discarded sequences are quality trimmed in the next step.
 During sequencing, Roche/454 HTS calls a base with a certain probability (Margulies et al., 2005), and this score for each base is saved in the quality file.
 The scores range from minimum of zero to a maximum of 40.
 A score of 10 would mean that the probability of a wrong base call is 1 in 10, 20 means 1 in a 100, and 40 means 1 in a 10000 (Cock et al., 2010).
 In general, the quality scores of a base decrease as the sequence length increases.
 A lower quality score indicates that a base has a lower probability of being correct and including these poor quality bases would compromise the data analysis.
-Seq2Res uses QTrim (https://hiv.sanbi.ac.za/tools/qtrim) for removing these lower quality bases.
+Seq2Res uses quality-trimming tool QTrim (https://hiv.sanbi.ac.za/tools/qtrim) (Shrestha et.al 2014) for removing these lower quality bases.
 Default parameter settings in QTrim are: mean quality score of 20, minimum read length of 50 nucleotides and trimming from 3’ end of a sequence read.
 Seq2Res allows flexibility to control these default QTrim parameter settings.

 Binning of sequence reads by amplicon and MID